Non-resident property tax in Spain

 I do not rent out the property

 You are required to submit an annual tax return for non-residents.
-You report the previous year’s ownership, for example in 2023, you report and pay tax for 2022.
+You report the previous year’s ownership, for example in 2024, you report and pay tax for 2023.
 Tax reporting and payment of the tax can be done throughout the year but must be paid by the end of the year.
+Note, properties owned by a company will not submit the annual tax return nor pay the annual tax (however, for rental income companies will pay tax).

 I rented out the property for the entire year

-You will not submit the annual tax return, instead, you must declare your rental income quarterly.
-Note that rental income is reported in the year of rental, for example, rental income for January to March 2023 will be reported and paid for in April 2023.
-The quarterly deadlines are the 20th of April, July, October and January.
+You will not submit the annual tax return, instead, you must declare your rental income annually.
+New from 2024 is that rental income is reported by January 20 the following year of the rental income.

 I partially let the property out